shawilly/ponokai.nvim/README.md

 ## 🔧 Command

-- run command `MonokaiProSelect` to launch a menu to choose theme filter (required: [nui.nvim](https://github.com/MunifTanjim/nui.nvim))
+- run command `PonokaiProSelect` to launch a menu to choose theme filter (required: [nui.nvim](https://github.com/MunifTanjim/nui.nvim))
-- or we can run command `MonokaiPro` with parameter to change theme filter: For example:
+- or we can run command `PonokaiPro` with parameter to change theme filter: For example:
-  > `MonokaiPro classic`
+  > `PonokaiPro classic`